spencerbeggs/intro-to-nodejs/docs/setup_osx.md

 # Setup for OS X

-Macs are great for developing Node.JS and most students who take this course bring Macs.
+Macs are great for developing Node.JS.
 OS X even comes with Node installed by default, but we are going to do a little extra work to make life a little easier during class.

 All you need to be able to follow along during the lessons is a working installation of Node.
 If you can't complete one of the steps below (except installing Node itself), you should be able to run most of the example code.